AdobeDocs/experience-manager-forms-cloud-service.en/help/reusing-adaptive-forms.md

 ---
-title: Reusing adaptive forms
+title: Reuse metadata properties of an adaptive form
-seo-title: Reusing adaptive forms
+seo-title: Reuse metadata properties of an adaptive form
 description: You can reuse an existing adaptive form to create new adaptive forms.
 seo-description: You can reuse an existing adaptive form to create new adaptive forms.
-uuid: f1d0fb70-e255-4dd9-8e6d-fd65eaf2e81a
-products: SG_EXPERIENCEMANAGER/6.5/FORMS
-topic-tags: author
-discoiquuid: ef564750-f107-41cb-887e-fc6d22b7d32e
 ---

-# Reusing adaptive forms {#reusing-adaptive-forms}
+# Reuse metadata properties of an adaptive form {#reusing-adaptive-forms}

 ## Introduction {#introduction}